jbush001/NyuziProcessor/software/librender/README.md

 - Blend/writeback: If alpha is enabled, blend here (reject pixels where the alpha is zero).
 Write color values into framebuffer.

-# To do
-- Add near plane clipping.
-Currently, when triangle points are at or behind the camera, it will draw really odd things.
-Need to adjust the triangle in this case, potentially splitting into two (or use homogenous coordinates in the rasterizer and add another half plane equation to do the clipping)